 More Food Swaps For You

-When I’m craving cheese, I just make sure I choose from the list of the healthiest cheese for weight loss instead of the bad ones!
-The concept of food swapping is at the heart of healthy eating without feeling deprived.
+When I’m craving cheese, I just make sure I choose from the list of the healthiest cheese for weight loss instead of the bad ones.
+Food swapping stops me from feeling deprived.

-I did a post awhile back with more than 30 healthy food swaps that I want to make sure you don’t miss.
-Click below to learn what my favorite swaps are—and be sure and print out the list for your refrigerator!
+I did a post awhile back with 35 healthy food swaps that I want to make sure you don’t miss.
+Click below to learn what my favorite swaps are and print out the list for your refrigerator!